CLSherrod/clsherrod.github.io/_drafts/z-2008/2008-09-18-strategic-partnerships.md

   _wp_rp_image: empty
 permalink: "/strategic-partnerships/"
 ---
-Are you struggling? Â Does it seem you are not moving forward?
+Are you struggling?
+Does it seem you are not moving forward?

 Have you thought about doing strategic partnerships?

-If you are running out of time to do what you want to do then partner with someone that can help. Â I was having this same problem and I started to partner with people. Â I have a ton of products coming on down the pipeline and I'm partnering on most of them.
+If you are running out of time to do what you want to do then partner with someone that can help.
+I was having this same problem and I started to partner with people.
+I have a ton of products coming on down the pipeline and I'm partnering on most of them.

-There is always a way to get something done. Â It is just a matter of figuring it out...or better yet intending it.
+There is always a way to get something done.
+It is just a matter of figuring it out...or better yet intending it.